SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex1/README.md

 From this exercise on, we will switch to SAP's Business Technology Platform (BTP).

 In this exercise we will consume the event created in OnlineShop app in S/4HANA from the previous chapter.
 Broadly there will be three main steps:
-- Consume an S/4HANA OP event
+- Consume an S/4HANA On-Premise event
-- Add an external API to read Purchase Requisition data
+- Add an external API to read Purchase Requisition data in BTP
 - Update purchase requisition data to trigger Purchase order creation back in S/4HANA system

-To create such a scenario we need to do th following:
+To create such a scenario we need to do the following:
 - create a project in SAP Build Lobby
-- create data model for purchase requisition
+- data model for purchase requisition
 - add external API and event to the project and consume it
 - create service
 - create UI